emberjs/website/source/blog/2016-01-12-ember-data-2-3-released.md

 ---
 title: Ember Data 2.3 and 2.4 Beta Released
+author: Brendan McLoughlin
+tags: Ember Data, Releases, 2016
 responsive: true
-author: Brendan McLoughlin
-tags: Ember Data, Releases
 ---

 Ember Data 2.3, a minor version release of Ember Data, is released today.
 This release represents the work of over 32 direct contributors, and over 196 commits.